 AFAO also recommends that ongoing access to Truvada is ensured for participants at the conclusion of these studies.

 AFAO welcomes approval of Truvada for PrEP (May 2016)

 AFAO Briefing Paper on PrEP (2015 - PDF)

 Participate in a trial:

-EPIC NSW (Expanded PrEP Implementation in Communities in NSW) will start recruiting in late February 2016.
-The trial will enrol 3,700 people at high risk of HIV.
+EPIC-NSW (Expanded PrEP Implementation in Communities in NSW) will began recruiting in late February 2016.
+The trial has places for 3,700 people at high risk of HIV.

 PrEPX is the result of a partnership between the Victorian Government, Alfred Health, the Burnet Institute and the Victorian AIDS Council (VAC).
 The trial is anticipated to commence by mid-2016, and will offer PrEP to 2,600 people in Victoria.
 The trial superseded the VicPrEP trial (see below).

 VicPrEP based in Victoria, explores the acceptability, safety, impact and feasibility of prescribing PrEP to people at risk of HIV infection.
 The VicPrEP study will continue until June 2017.
 All VicPrEP participants have a spot reserved for them in PrEPX and will be transitioned to that study on completing VicPrEP.